ibm-cloud-docs/account/resourcegroups.md

 {: support}
 {: help}

-Services that are managed with IAM belong to a resource group instead of a Cloud Foundry org or space.
+Services that are managed with IAM belong to a resource group.
 When you create an instance of one of these services from the catalog, you're prompted to assign the instance to a resource group.
 Be sure to plan how you want to organize resources in your account before you assign them to a resource group.

 Your resource group selection at the time of creating the instance is final and can't be changed.
 {: important}

+Your resource group selection at the time of creating the instance is final and can't be changed.
+{: important}

+The IBM Cloud account owner can add resources to any resource group, but other users must be granted access by using an IAM access policy.
 Users in your account must be assigned two access policies to create resources from the catalog and add them to a resource group:

 * A policy with viewer role or higher on the resources group itself
 * A policy with editor role or higher on the service in the account